2009scape/Discord-Bot/README.md

 3. Run `yarn start` or `npm start`

 For maximum Pog, run `while true; do git pull ; yarn start; done` instead.

-## Setting up the Leaderboard

-The leaderboard needs a post to start editing.
-Run `::post #channel-name` to make the bot create a post, then right click the post and copy the post ID.
-Put a different  ID in each of the required `config.json` ids.